-The Shark Conservation Fund (SCF) is a philanthropic collaboration dedicated to solving the global shark and ray crisis.
-Our goal is to halt the overexploitation of the world’s sharks and rays, prevent extinctions, reverse population declines and restore imperiled species through strategic and catalytic grantmaking.
+The Shark Conservation Fund (SCF) is a collaboration of philanthropists dedicated to solving the global shark and ray crisis.
+Our goal is to halt the overexploitation of the world’s sharks and rays, prevent extinctions and restore imperiled species through strategic and catalytic grantmaking.
 SCF is a sponsored project of Rockefeller Philanthropy Advisors, Inc., a registered 501c3 public charity.
-The SCF believes that major investments are urgently needed worldwide in policy development, outreach and advocacy, conservation science, communications and media and capacity building.
 Our goals are to:

 - Ensure effective regulation of global trade in shark and ray products through listing the top species of sharks and rays in global trade on CITES Appendices and implementing those listings;